-Katie Reginato Cascamo is the mother of a premature son, born 2 ½ months early at 2 ½ pounds.
-Her neonatal intensive care unit (NICU) experience and subsequent challenges with developmental delays changed her worldview and inspired her to help others during similar difficulties.
+Katie Reginato Cascamo is the mother of a very preterm son, born 2 ½ months premature at 2 ½ pounds.
+It is her Neonatal Intensive Care Unit (NICU) experience and subsequent challenges caring for a developmentally delayed special needs child that transformed her worldview and inspired her to help others through similar difficulties.

 Katie is the Founder & CEO of Courageous Steps.
 Courageous Steps provides leadership education and management consulting to healthcare leaders and their staff who care for children with pediatric special needs.
 Katie’s mission is to improve patient and family outcomes by focusing her attention on the care and concern of the healthcare provider.
 By equipping healthcare providers with the tools to navigate change, our goal is to decrease burnout and staff turnover, therefore improving health outcomes among patients and their families.